luismvargasg/holbertonschool-web_back_end/0x0F-ES6_promise/README.md

 ## General Objectives

-- Promises (how, why, and what).
-- How to use the then, resolve, catch methods.
-- How to use every method of the Promise object.
+- Learn how to use redis for basic operations
-- Throw / Try.
-- The await operator.
-- How to use an async function.
+- Learn how to use redis as a simple cache

 ## Author